 Each Baby Has Different Preferences

-But just like every person has different likes and dislikes, each baby is also unique in their favorite soothing motions.
+When it comes to calming and swaying a baby, there is no ”one size fits all” solution.
+Just like every person has different likes and dislikes, each baby is also unique in their favorite soothing motions.
 Some babies enjoy a vigorous motion like bouncing on a yoga ball, while others might like a simple slow rocking in the glider.
 Parents have come up with countless ways to calm their unhappy babies with motion including:

 - Baby wearing